Odia language: History

 Odia is an Eastern Indo-Aryan language belonging to the Indo-Aryan language family.
-It descends from Odra Prakrit, which evolved from Magadhi Prakrit, which was spoken in east India over 1,500 years ago, and is the primary language used in early Jain and Buddhist texts.
+It descends from Odra Prakrit which itself evolved from Magadhi Prakrit.
+The latter was spoken in east India over 1,500 years ago, and is the primary language used in early Jain and Buddhist texts.
 Odia appears to have had relatively little influence from Persian and Arabic, compared to other major Indo-Aryan languages.

 The history of the Odia language is divided into eras: